Completely mixed linear games and irreducibility concepts for Z-transformations over self-dual cones: Completely mixed and irreducibility results on symmetric cones in Euclidean Jordan algebras

 \gap

-A nonzero element $c$ in $\V$ is an {\it idempotent} if $c^2=c$; it is a {\it primitive idempotent} if it is not the sum of two other idempotents.
+An element $c$ in $\V$ is an {\it idempotent} if $c^2=c$; it is a {\it primitive idempotent} if it is nonzero and cannot be written as sum of two other nonzero idempotents.
 A {\it Jordan frame} $\{e_1,e_2,\ldots, e_n\}$ in $\V$ consists of primitive idempotents that are mutually orthogonal and with sum equal to the unit element $e$.
 It is known that all Jordan frames in $\V$ have the same number of elements -- called the rank of $\V$. {\it With $n$ denoting the rank of $\V$}, we have the {\it spectral decomposition theorem} (\cite{faraut-koranyi}, Theorem III.1.2): {\it Every $x$ in $\V$ can be written as

 where the real numbers $x_1,x_2,\ldots, x_n$ are (called) the eigenvalues of $x$ and $\{e_1,e_2,\ldots, e_n\}$ is a Jordan frame in $\V$. } Then, we define the rank of $x$ -- denoted by $\mbox{rank}\, x$ -- as the number of nonzero eigenvalues of $x$.
 Corresponding to the above decomposition, we define the trace of $x$ as $\tr(x):=x_1+x_2+\cdots+x_n.$ It is known that $(x,y)\mapsto \tr(x\circ y)$ defines another inner product on $\V$ that is compatible with the Jordan product. {\it Throughout this paper we assume that the inner product on $\V$ is this trace inner product, that is, $\langle x,y\rangle=\tr(x\circ y).$}